neverbot/hexo-theme-chic-multilang/README.md

 </details>
 <br>

-### Add 'Tag','Category' Page
+### Add 'Tag', 'Category' Page

-There is no 'tag' or 'category' page in initialized site.
+There is no 'tag' or 'category' page in the site as it initializes.
 If you need it, please follow the steps below.

-1. execute command
+1. execute commands
 ```bash
 hexo new page tag
 hexo new page category